IndraTNPTL/frontend-marvel/README.md

 ### Oops!
 404 Page 🤷🏽‍♀️

-In case you stumble on a non-existent route, we'll gracefully guide you back home.
+In case you stumble on a non-existent route, I'll gracefully guide you back home.

 ### Pop of Color Inspired by Marvel 🌈

-Our CSS is inspired by the vibrant colors of Marvel superheroes, making the app a visual delight.
+My CSS is inspired by the vibrant colors of Marvel superheroes, making the app a visual delight.

 ## What's Next? 🚀

-- **Flashy Speeds**: We're working on making the app faster than a speeding bullet.
+- **Flashy Speeds**: I am working on making the app faster than a speeding bullet.

 - **Lookin' Good Everywhere**: Soon, the app will look cool on any device you fancy.